-The introduction of the new PX resource record and the definition of the X.400 O/R name space in the DNS structure provide a good repository for mapping information.
+The introduction of the new PX resource record and the definition of the X.400 O/R name space in the DNS structure provide a good repository for MCGAM information.
 The mapping information is stored in the DNS tree structure so that it can be easily obtained using the DNS distributed name service.
 At the same time the definition of the appropriate DNS space for X.400 O/R names provide a repository where to store and distribute some other X.400 MHS information.
 The use of the DNS has many known advantages in storing, managing and updating the information.
-A successful number of tests have been performed under the provisional top level domain "X400.IT", and their results confirmed the advantages of the method.
+A successful number of tests were been performed under the provisional top level domain "X400.IT" when RFC1664 was developed, and their results confirmed the advantages of the method.
+Operational exeprience for over 2 years with RFC1664 specification confirmed the feasibility of the method, and helped identifying some operational procedures to deploy the insertion of MCGAM into DNS.

-Software to query the DNS and then to convert between the textual representation of DNS resource records and the address format defined in RFC1327 needs to be developed.
-This software must also allow a smooth implementation and deployment period, eventually taking care of the transition phase.
+Software to query the DNS and then to convert between the textual representation of DNS resource records and the address format defined in MIXER was developed with RFC1664.
+This software also allows a smooth implementation and deployment period, eventually taking care of the transition phase.
+This software can be easily used (with little or null modification) also for this updated specification, supporting the new 'gatel' MIXER table.
+DNS software implementations supporting RFC1664 also supports with no modification this memo new specification.

 A further informational document describing operational and implementation of the service is expected.